marcushuewitt/ClassNotes/Class06/README.md

 # c06ex03

-Using vscode, create a csv file with four columns, and three rows, of random numbers.
+Using vscode, create a csv file with four columns, and three rows, of random numbers (any numbers you'd like).

 Write a python program that reads this csv file, and creates a new csv file that has one column, and four rows, that contains the sum of each row of the input file.
 Name the output file whatever you'd like.
 Also, write the program so that it can accept an input file with any number of rows.